zenfish/miscellaneous/README.md

 Some rough bits that don't go anywhere else
 --------------------------------------------

+Better dox are in the headers of all the various files

+block-all-but.sh - uses linux's iptables to block all ports but a few, somewhat safe doing it over the net.

 https - a little python web SSL server... used it for testing some of my cert stuff.
 Lots of these out there, this is mine for now.